ssbc/ssb-meta-feeds-spec/README.md

 ## Key management, identity and metadata

-As mentioned earlier in classical SSB, the feed identity is the same as the feed.
+As mentioned earlier, in classical SSB the feed identity is the same as the feed.
 Here instead we want to decouple the identity and feeds.
 This means that the identity will be tied to an original key.
 This key is used to generate all other keys in a deterministic way using the method described in the [meeting notes](./meeting-notes-arj-keks-2020-11-24).
 It is worth noting that the method can be used to generate subkeys from derived keys.
-It was considered to use [BIP32-Ed25519] but that method has a weaker security model in the case of a key compromised where keys are shared between devices.
+Using [BIP32-Ed25519] instead was considered but that method has a weaker security model in the case of a key compromised where keys are shared between devices.